lazzerialberto/sim_numerica/README.md

 ## Run code
 To run simulation code a GCC compiler is needed.
 STL is sufficient to build and run the simulation code.
 For data analysis check the dependences above each "Consegna" in the `jupyter-notebook`.
-Some extra libraries are required depending on the exercise:
+Some extra libraries are required depending on the exercise (specificated below).
-- For Lecture 4,6,7 [`armadillo`](https://arma.sourceforge.net/) libraries are required to build the simulations.

 To create the executable using `makefile` use for each specific exercise: